openstack/manila/doc/source/devref/capabilities_and_extra_specs.rst

   If an array can technically support both thin and thick provisioning in a pool, the driver still needs to programmatically determine which to use.
   This should be done by configuring one pool for thin and another pool for thick.
-So, a Manila pool will always report thin_provisioning as True or False.
+So, a manila pool will always report thin_provisioning as True or False.
 Added in Liberty.

 * `qos` - indicates that a backend/pool can provide shares using some